 Digital Media Integration

 This course uses digital video cameras for motion recording and microphones for digital audio recordings.
 Emphasis is placed on digital video and audio design, production, and integration in multimedia applications.
 Course projects focus on shooting, digitizing and editing video plus recording, editing and mixing of audio for digital movies.
 (This course is restricted to students in the VISCOM-MFA, GRDE-MFA and CMGD-MFA programs.)
-Lecture 2 (Fall).
+Lecture 2, Studio 3 (Fall).

 Design Systems Intensive

 This intensive studio course investigates principles and theories related to systems thinking and application from diverse inter- and cross-disciplinary perspectives.
 Systems thinking is explored through many lenses that include concept, language, information, aesthetics, format, context, materiality and temporal considerations.
 Message-making, organization and implementation strategies are key components of this course.
 Students discover and practice design systems across a diverse range of studio, lecture and presentation experiences.
 The VCDE-717 Design Systems course is not a prerequisite for this course, but may be taken prior to this Design Systems Intensive course.
 Lecture 2, Studio 3 (Fall).

 This course explores design strategies related to researching, identifying and implementing a digital user experience for online web and app development.
 Students will apply design research methodologies to gather and evaluate source material to design and implement user interactive solutions.
 Projects will include defining client and user goals, user identification, user empathy, content organization, information architecture, wire-framing methods and validation through user testing across various platforms.
 At the conclusion of the course students will design and document several different interactive projects.
 (Prerequisites: VCDE-707 or equivalent course.)
 Lecture 2, Studio 3 (Fall).